open-mmlab/mmocr/docs/en/datasets/recog.md

   rm -rf Devanagari && rm -rf Malayalam && rm -rf Telugu && rm -rf README.txt
   ```

-- Step3: Generate `train_label.jsonl` and `val_label.jsonl` (optional) and crop images using 4 processes with the following command (add `--preserve-vertical` if you wish to preserve the images containing vertical texts).
+- Step3: Generate `train_label.json` and `val_label.json` (optional) and crop images using 4 processes with the following command (add `--preserve-vertical` if you wish to preserve the images containing vertical texts).
 Since the original dataset doesn't have a validation set, you may specify `--val-ratio` to split the dataset.
 E.g., if val-ratio is 0.2, then 20% of the data are left out as the validation set in this example.

   ```bash
   python tools/dataset_converters/textrecog/ilst_converter.py PATH/TO/IIIT-ILST --nproc 4